 As part of our individualised approach, specialised groups are brought in for individuals who might face challenges with specific areas.
 These may include perfectionism, depression, anxiety, eating disorders, bipolar, etc.

-For addiction rehab centres near me contact PRC Recovery today
+For addiction treatment centres near me contact PRC Recovery today

-Goals pertaining to self-motivation is to look at their individual commitment, achievement dive, initiative and optimism.
+The goals of self-motivation are to look at individual commitment, achievement drive, initiative and optimism.
 Group topics include the following: